wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

    then press command+V to paste the IP address from your Clipboard, such as "3.94.159.30".

+<a name="TerminalStartUp"></a>

+## Terminal start-up

-   You should see some informative and marketing messages:
+You should see some informative and marketing messages when the terminal appears:

    <pre>
 Welcome to Ubuntu 18.04.1 LTS (GNU/Linux 4.15.0-1021-aws x86_64)